Marine initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-The proposed changes will consolidate two older regulations into one regulation addressing Oil Handling Facilities and Transport Canada-certified Response Organizations through the new Environmental Response Regulations.
+The proposed changes will consolidate the regulations for Transport Canada-certified response organizations and oil handling facility operators within the Environmental Response Regulations.

 Transport Canada expects that it will have positive effects on these primary stakeholders, as well as Canadians in coastal communities, Indigenous Peoples, ports, and the marine industry.